dice-group/IGUANA/docs/usage/tutorial.md

 Add the following subsections to this file, or simply go to [#Full Configuration](configuration#full-example) and add the whole piece to it.

-Be aware that the configuration will be started on directory level below our working directory and thus paths will use `../` to get the correct path.
+Be aware that Iguana will be started from the directory `myBenchmark/iguana/`, thus paths will need to use `../` to get the correct paths.

 ### Datasets

 We have two datasets, the ekaw 2012 and the iswc 2010 datasets.
-Let's name them as such and set the file path, s.t. the script hooks can use the file paths.
+Let's name them as such and set the file path, so that the script hooks can use the files.

 ```yaml
 datasets: